‘Stranger Things’ Star Millie Bobby Brown Becomes Anti-Gay Meme And Leaves Twitter

-Star of Stranger Things, Millie Bobby Brown, left Twitter after she became the subject of a series of homophobic memes.
+Star of Stranger Things Millie Bobby Brown left Twitter after she became the subject of a series of homophobic memes.

 According to a report from The Wrap, the 14-year-old actress, who portrays Eleven on the wildly popular sci-fi Netflix show, removed her account, @milliebbrown, as of Wednesday.
-User’s of the popular social media platform took images of the actress and turned them into offensive anti-gay memes and included the hashtag #TakeDownMillieBobbyBrown, which led to her deactivating her accounts on Twitter and Instagram.
+Users of the popular social media platform took images of the actress and turned them into offensive anti-gay memes and included the hashtag #TakeDownMillieBobbyBrown, which led to her deactivating her accounts on Twitter and Instagram.

-For some reason, Internet trolls Photoshopped fake anti-gay images onto pictures of Brown who is active on social media including Twitter and Instagram.
+For some reason, internet trolls Photoshopped fake anti-gay images onto pictures of Brown, who is active on social media including Twitter and Instagram.
 The reality of the situation is that the actress is not only an LGBTQ rights supporter but also an anti-bullying advocate.
 With these fake images, she’s being bullied, and her likeness is being used to cause pain to the LGBTQ community.

 The trolls posted the horrible memes during Pride month, and one of the completely fake Photoshopped images took off and got wide circulation.